Helguera/library2notion/README.md

 library2notion -f PDF         -> only look for .pdf files
 ```

+### -only_new

+Checks only new books that have been added to the path since the last execution.
+Skips updated and deleted ones.

+### -only_updated

+Checks only books that have been updated since the last execution.
+Skips new and deleted ones.

+### -only_deleted

+Checks only books that have been deleted since the last execution.
+Skips new and updated ones.

 ## Metadata

 The tool will extract the following data to upload to Notion: